bendalab/thunderfish/docs/thunderfish.md

 - `Backspace`: Zoom back.
 - `f`: Toggle full screen mode.

-By default the summary plot displays at maximum four EOD waveforms with the largest amplitudes.
+By default, the summary plots display at maximum four EOD waveforms with the largest amplitudes.
 If only a single waveform is found, then its spectrum is displayed as well.
 The frequencies of the power spectrum of the recording are shown on a linear scale.
-This behavior can be modified by the following command line options:
+These behaviors can be modified by the following command line options:

-- `-a`: plot all detected EOD waveforms.
+- `-a`: plot all detected EOD waveforms in summary plots.
 - `-S`: plot spectra for all displayed EOD waveforms.
-- `-b`: indicate bad EODs in the legend of the spectrum of the recording.
+- `-b`: indicate bad EODs in the legend of the power spectrum of the recording.
 - `-l [MINFREQ]`: plot the power spectrum on a logarithmic frequency scale.
 The optional argument in addition allows to set the minimum frequency `MINFREQ` in Hertz that is displayed (defaults to 100 Hz).